 While you are ranking and listing the blockchain use cases that you should prioritize, you should check out the market out there.

 A 2019 Survey on 1386 global enterprises might help you out in figuring the perfect blockchain implementation strategy for you.
-However, you should understand that the survey isn’t speaking for all the companies working on the blockchain technology.
+However, you should understand that the survey isn’t speaking for all the companies using the blockchain technology.
 So, the “true” numbers may vary.
 For more information checkout the survey from here.

 The following table would help you understand the concept better –